usnistgov/git-novice-MSE/_episodes/04-changes.md

 > 1. Add some text to `mars.txt` noting your decision
 > to consider Venus as a base
 > 2. Create a new file `venus.txt` with your initial thoughts
-> about Venus as a base for you and your friends
+> about materials on Venus
 > 3. Add changes from both files to the staging area,
 > and commit those changes.
 >